rpucella/ImageBank/README.md

 ## To Build

+This code has only been tested on Mac OS (arm64).

 Install the dependencies:

-    yarn install
+    make install

 To build the code:

-    yarn run build

-To start the production server:

-    yarn run start

-By default, using port 3000 — to specify a port:

-    yarn run start -p <port>
+    make

+This will build the application in `dist/imagebank/`.
+To run the appropriate binary, use:

+    ./dist/imagebank/imagebank-<arch>

 Running the app requires a SQLite3 database file containing the images.
 You can initialize a database by running `DDL/schema.sql` in SQLite3.
-You can specify which database the app should use by setting the environment variable `IMAGEBANK_DB_FILE` (possibly using a `.env.local` env file).

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+The database needs to live in

+    ~/.config/imagebank/images.db

+## (To come: Mac OS bundler)